-Allotments: 14.35 ha across the District, although the majority of provision is in the towns.
+· 1 Allotments : 14.35 ha across the district, although the majority of provision is in the towns.
 There is a shortfall of allotments in Peacehaven.

-Cemeteries and churchyards: 22 ha across the District

-Green corridors: e.g. Juggs Lane between Lewes and Kingston village, the Newhaven to Bishopstone cycleway through the Ouse Estuary Nature Reserve, and the Ouse Valley Walk.
+Cemeteries and churchyards: 22 ha across the district Green corridors : e.g. the Newhaven to Bishopstone cycleway through the Ouse Estuary Nature Reserve and the Ouse valley walk.
 Natural and semi-natural urban green space: includes woodland, scrub, grassland and wetland.
-Only 21% of the District's population has access to 2ha Accessible Natural Greenspace (ANG) within 300m of home, which is one of the standards recommended by Natural England.
+Only 21% of the district's population has access to 2ha Accessible Natural Greenspace (ANG) within 300m of home, which is one of the standards recommended by Natural England.
 However, 67.5% has ANG provision within 2km of home.
 Accessible countryside: represented by local nature reserves, open access downland, woodland, beach and cliff top.
-Generally adequate provision across the District,

-Planned Provision

-£2m has been secured for the future provision of improvements to outdoor play space provision in Lewes town, Newhaven, Peacehaven/Telscombe, Seaford, Ditchling, Newick and Wivelsfield.

-Lewes District Council, South Downs National Park Authority, Environment Agency, Natural England, Sport England, DEFRA, Forestry Commission, Developer contributions.

-Green infrastructure performs a wide range of functions, including:

-- conservation and enhancement of biodiversity, including mitigating the potential impacts of new development - increasing recreational opportunities, including access to the countryside and supporting healthy living - creating a sense of place and opportunities for greater appreciation of valuable landscapes and cultural heritage - improved water resource and flood management - Making a positive contribution to combating climate change through adaptation and mitigation of impacts - sustainable transport, education and crime reduction - production of food

-The provision of access to high quality, well-designed green infrastructure therefore needs to be a central part of the planning process.
-This will involve working in partnership with a wide range of agencies and organisations at both local and subregional level.
+Generally adequate provision across the district.
+Funding Sources Lewes District Council, South Downs National Park Authority, Environment Agency, Natural England, Sport England, DEFRA, Forestry Commission, Developer contributions.
+Key Issues Green infrastructure performs a wide range of functions, including: conservation and enhancement of biodiversity, including mitigating the potential impacts of new development increasing recreational opportunities, including access to the countryside and supporting healthy living creating a sense of place and opportunities for greater appreciation of valuable landscapes and cultural heritage improved water resource and flood management Making a positive contribution to combating climate change through adaptation and mitigation of impacts sustainable transport, education and crime reduction production of food The provision of access to high quality, well-designed green infrastructure therefore needs to be a central part of the planning process.
+This will involve working in partnership with a wide range of agencies and organisations at both local and sub- regional level.
 Whilst access to green infrastructure in Lewes District is generally adequate or good, there are localities where there is a shortfall in provision compared to identified needs.
 Most of the towns, for example, are deficient in terms of children's equipped play areas and access to natural and semi-natural green space.

-New housing development within 7km of the Ashdown Forest Special Area of Conservation (SAC) and Special Protection Area (SPA) is dependent upon the provision and management of Suitable Alternative Natural Greenspace (SANG).
+New housing development within 7km of the Ashdown Forest Special Area of Conservation (SAC) and Special Protection

+Area (SPA) is dependent upon the continued management of Suitable Alternative Natural Greenspace (SANG).
 This is due to the likely significant impact upon the integrity of the Ashdown Forest and principally effects new development in Newick Parish.
 Opportunities therefore need to be assessed for new or enhanced green infrastructure assets and how they can be delivered.
-Multi-functional green space is the key to achieving value for money, by planning, creating and managing areas to produce multiple public and environmental benefits, sharing resources between sites and combining investment from different sources

-The Local Plan provides the vision and broad spatial plan for green infrastructure, consistent with the Sustainable Community Strategy vision.
+Multi-functional green space is the key to achieving value for money, by planning, creating and managing areas to produce multiple public and environmental benefits, sharing resources between sites and combining investment from different sources Summary/Role of Local Plan and IDP The Local Plan provides the vision and broad spatial plan for green infrastructure, consistent with the Sustainable Community Strategy vision.